praneet1988/CSBB-Shiny/README.md

 # CSBB-Shiny
-Computational Suite for Bioinformaticians and Biologists (CSBB) is a RShiny application developed with an intention to empower researchers from wet and dry lab to perform downstream Bioinformatics analysis
+Computational Suite for Bioinformaticians and Biologists (CSBB), is a RShiny application developed with an intention to empower researchers from wet and dry lab to perform downstream Bioinformatics analysis.
+CSBB powered by RShiny is packed with 6 modules Visualization, Normalization, Basic Stats, Differential Expression, Correlation Profiles and Function/Pathway Enrichment.
+These modules are designed in order to help researchers design a hypothesis or answer research questions with little or no expertise in Bioinformatics.
+CSBB is also available as a command line application and has Next generation sequencing data processing capabilities.
+New modules and functionalities will be added periodically

 # Dependencies
 library(shiny)